La Parva in Santiago, Chile

 Skill suitability

 Best for strong intermediates and above.
-The genuine expert terrain (Chimney, Falsa Parva) is the headline.
+Expert terrain (Chimney, Falsa Parva) is the headline.

 Get to the upper chairs early.
-The Chimney sees fresh tracks deep into the day midweek; weekends are different.
+The Chimney sees fresh tracks deep into the day midweek; weekends are an entirely different game.

-A few mountain restaurants at the village; most groups self-cater in their chalets.
+A few mountain restaurants; most groups self-cater in their chalets.
+This is wine-and-fireplace après, for nightlife, you're going back to Santiago.

 Family suitability

-Workable for families with intermediate kids in a private chalet setup.
-Less ideal for first-timers.
+Workable for families with intermediate kids in a chalet setup.
+Not the right choice for first-timers.

-Single-resort and Tres Valles inter-connect ticket.
+Single-resort and Tres Valles inter-connect.
 Confirm Ikon coverage by season.

 Common planning mistakes

-When you're an advanced skier with a small group, want a chalet over a hotel, and prefer the locals-in-the-know vibe.
+When you're an advanced rider with a small group, you want a chalet over a hotel, and you prefer the locals' mountain to the destination resort.

 (Continue exploring)